Overview: Processing University Receipts

 - All checks should be made payable to Stanford University.
 In the event that a check intended for Stanford is instead made payable to an individual, it can have a complicated impact on tax reporting for both Stanford and the individual.

-- Checks drawn on foreign banks – take the endorsed check with applicable PTA printed on the front to Wells Fargo; a teller will accept the check, explain the rating process, complete a Collection Item Receipt form, and provide a receipt for the check.
+- Checks drawn on foreign banks – take the endorsed check with applicable PTA printed on the front to Wells Fargo; a teller will accept the check, explain the foreign exchange process, complete a Collection Item Receipt form, and provide a receipt for the check.

-- Checks returned by Stanford's depositing bank (e.g., for insufficient funds) are sent first to the Office of the Treasurer, who charges the depositing unit via journal entry for the value of the returned check and sends the check back to the unit.
-It is the responsibility of the processing unit to collect any outstanding amounts.
+- Checks returned by Stanford's depositing bank (e.g., for insufficient funds) are sent first to the Office of the Treasurer who posts it to the returned check account.
+Then the Student Financial Services Payments Office charges the depositing unit via journal entry for the value of the returned check and sends an image of the check back to the unit.
+It is the responsibility of the depositing unit to collect any outstanding amounts.

 - Access to cash and checks should be restricted to individuals with appropriate fiscal responsibilities included in their job descriptions.